-FlowWright provides a high performance HTML5 based graphical workflow designer to all users.
+FlowWright provides a high performance HTML5 graphical workflow designer and cloud workflow designer to all users.
 FlowWright's workflow designer is built using latest HTML5 technologies in order to give the best performance to companies that implement our tool.
 The basic structure of the workflow designer is shown below:

 FlowWright's graphical workflow designer is similar to any other graphical development tool.
 The user interface for the designer is divided into logical partitions that are very similar to other tools, so there's no need to learn new skills to use the designer.